 Other scientists have found that the Powassan virus also may exist in patients infected with Lyme disease.
 Moreover, an extensive co-infection rate involving both illnesses could be an indicator of how Powassan may be more pervasive than previously thought.
 The potential for co-infection should be considered when examining a patient’s symptoms and their health outcomes.

 Peromyscus leucopus mice have determined that mice infected with a quantity of virus lethal to other strains of mice only experienced a limited infection and were able to initiate an antibody response to the condition.
 The mice did not develop any symptoms and were able to control the infection.
 The investigators think that anti-viral proteins, produced in the host, counteracted the infection, and warrant further study.
+Sources

 CDC, Powassan virus prevention,